DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 community members who use its facilities.
 Use of the computers and equipment was free, so as not to discourage any community members from using the facility.
-The computer room possessed both an ethernet and wireless network (ADSL) in mid-2012 shortly after the study.
+The computer room possessed both an ethernet and wireless network (ADSL) in mid-2012.
 The community received mobile coverage in late March 2014.

-The main use of computers at the PCR was as a form of entertainment, rather than for communication administrative activities or formal education.
+The main use of computers at the PCR was as a form of entertainment, rather than for administrative activities or formal education.
 Collaborative and creative industries activities featured more significantly at the PCR, but were non-existent in the project communities, which reflects the relative capacity and sophistication of